P and FM SCDF submission for diesel tank

 The improper storage of petroleum and flammable materials can have catastrophic consequences, including devastating fires and explosions that can claim lives and destroy properties.

-A notable example is a local petroleum company that successfully obtained a P and FM storage licence after submitting all required documents, including a detailed site plan and fire safety certificate, to the Singapore Civil Defence Force (SCDF).
+A notable example is a local petroleum company that successfully obtained a P and FM storage licence after submitting all required documents, including a detailed site plan and fire safety certificate, through the GoBusiness Licensing Portal, along with a certified true copy of the approved plan as part of the scdf submission.

 The company’s ability to maintain compliance with SCDF regulations and conduct regular site inspections ensured a smooth application process.